NCAR/CTSM_calibration/doc/CTSM-CAMELS_workflow.md

 This is gridded forcing for CONUS.
 The codes are in "CTSM_dataprepare" repo.
 CAMELS will extract gridded forcing from this dataset

 5. Run the workflow
-4.1 Create the case "Build,MOASMO,SubForc,NameList,SpinUp" # run complete MO-ASMO calibration
+5.1 Create the case "Build,MOASMO,SubForc,NameList,SpinUp" # run complete MO-ASMO calibration
-This step will also archive the spin up outputs using default parameters
+This step will also archive the spin up outputs using default parameters.
+NameList should be run before SpinUp because it changes model settings
 I plan to output more restart files for each year, but unless the last restart file, all other files are removed by the model
 I submit basin-0 of MO-ASMO.
 After CTSM is compiled after 10-20 mintues, submit basin-1 to X which will clone basin-0.